AFRUCA 25 For 25 Project: Honouring Survivors of Modern Slavery and Human Trafficking

 • 2015 - 2018 - Group psycho-therapy sessions for survivors of trafficking

-• 2016 - 2018 Residential programmes and country tours for survivors of trafficking (travelled by coach and train to Peak District and Cotswolds)
+• 2016 - 2018 Residential programmes and country tours for survivors of trafficking (travelled by coach and train to Peak District and the Cotswolds)

 • 2019 - 2021 - COVID 19 Befrienders Project for Survivors of Trafficking